mercadopago/devsite-docs/guides/online-payments/subscriptions/testing.en.md

 1. Access the subscription you created and want to review.
 1. Enter the details of a **test card**.
 1. Enter the details of your test payer user.
-1. Confirm your purchase and you're done!!
+1. Confirm your purchase and you're done!

 ### Test cards